therealdamt/CommandAPI/README.md

 # CommandAPI
-Simple Reflection Command API that just does what you want it to do without any problems.
+Annotation/Reflection Based Command API that just does what you want it to do without any problems.

 ### Importing